-- As well as quantitate analysis of the data, we have embarked on qualitative analysis in the form of staff surveys that specifically ask staff for their views on pay and reward. - An established remuneration committee to make recommendations on director's pay. - We embarked on a full review of our pay and benefits which was led by an external pay consultant and a new competency based pay system including new pay scales was introduced in October 2021.
-This involved benchmarking roles and saw increases in salary levels in some areas to bring them to the market median, particularly in the lower bands and resulted in us removing the lowest banding.
-The whole organisation have now been moved onto this scale include director's. - An EDI group has been established and part of their terms of reference is to ensure all policies and practices promote equality and diversity.
+- As well as quantitate analysis of the data, we have embarked on qualitative analysis in the form of staff surveys that specifically ask staff for their views on pay and reward. - An established remuneration committee to make recommendations on director's pay. - We embarked on a full review of our pay and benefits which was led by an external pay consultant and a new competency based pay system including new pay scales was introduced in October 2021. - A further benchmarking exercise has taken place in January 24 and the results of this will be used to remodel pay scales to ensure that they are both fair and competitive across all levels of the organisation. - An EDI group has been established and part of their terms of reference is to ensure all policies and practices promote equality and diversity.